The Tenth Annual SC Upstate Research Symposium

-The Ninth Annual SC Upstate Research Symposium will be held on Friday, April 19, 2013 from 7 a.m. - 3:30 p.m., at Milliken & Company in Spartanburg.
+The Tenth Annual SC Upstate Research Symposium will be held on Friday, April 18, 2014 from 7:30 a.m. – 5:00 p.m. on the campus of USC Upstate.
 This free Symposium provides a forum for faculty, students and community representatives throughout the Upstate to interact, share information and expertise and to nurture future research collaborations.
-Lunch and conference materials will be provided.
+Lunch and conference materials are provided.
+While the symposium is free to all participants, registration for the event is required and will open in March.
+The call for paper and poster presentation submissions is currently open, with submissions due

 For more information, contact Dr. Melissa Pilgrim, symposium chair.